UEFA Euro 2020 final: Penalty shoot-out

 A coin toss was held to determine which order the kicks would be taken in the penalty-shootout, which was won by Italy, and they chose to kick first.
 The shoot-out took place at the goal behind which many England fans were situated.
 Both sides' first penalties (from Berardi and Kane) were successful.
 England goalkeeper Pickford then saved from Belotti, before Maguire converted his kick to give England a 2–1 advantage.
 Bonucci scored to level the shoot-out at 2–2, before late substitute Rashford hit the left-hand post with England's third penalty.
 Bernardeschi gave Italy the lead again with a low shot down the middle, before England's other late substitute Sancho had his shot to the right saved by Donnarumma.
 Jorginho stepped up to take the possible match-winning penalty for Italy, looking to repeat his feat from the semi-final shoot-out victory over Spain, but had his shot to the left of the goal saved by Pickford.
-With the score 3–2 to Italy, Saka took England's fifth penalty looking to equalise and send the shoot-out to sudden death, but Donnarumma dived to his left and saved it to secure Italy's second European Championship.
+With the score 3–2 to Italy, Saka took England's fifth penalty, using his peculiar run-up style (dubbed "Moussakette"), looking to equalise and send the shoot-out to sudden death, but Donnarumma dived to his left and saved it to secure Italy's second European Championship.